Adrianjewell91/duet-/README.md

-TODO: Get this to a point where people can at least use it somewhat.

-Lets try to get hitomi and me to play in the same chat.
+TODO: Lets try to get hitomi and me to play in the same chat.

+Test two way playing, hopefully with Hitomi or Matt Slaughter.

+Refactor:
+Create my own adsr envelope.

 Get sessions working.
     reproduce the session error tmr and post on stack overflow.